RuvenBaumgart/Fintech_REST_Api/docs/open_points.md

 * Show the balance for the financial institution.
 * The API should have an online documentation.
 * The first booking should be configurable in the properties of the application.
 * Process to the next booking date.
-A booking date should be every weekday regardless of holidays.
+A booking da teshould be every weekday regardless of holidays.
 * List all credits with original credit amount, current credit amount and customer name which are exceeded their original terms.
 * If a customer paid off a credit he will be awarded to a better rating class but at maximum to ‚1‘.
 * If a customer didn‘t paid off a credit before the remaining term is below zero his rating class will be set to ‚4‘.